JRuby Scripting

 This automation add-on will install user specified gems and make them available on the library search path.
 Gem versions may be specified using the standard ruby gem_name=version format.
 The version number follows the pessimistic version constraint (opens new window) syntax.

-For example this configuration will install version 4 or higher of the openHAB JRuby Scripting Library (opens new window).
+For example this configuration will install the latest version of the openHAB JRuby Scripting Library (opens new window), and instruct the scripting engine to automatically insert

 # Creating JRuby Scripts